-Expats should not experience much difficulty managing their banking and taxes in Hungary, as the country offers all the financial amenities expected of a modern European state.
+You should not experience much difficulty managing your banking and taxes in Hungary, as the country offers all the financial amenities expected of a modern European state.

 Money in Hungary

-The official currency of Hungary is still the Hungarian Forint (HUF) rather than the Euro, even though Hungary has been a member of the EU since 2004.
-An official date for changing over to the Euro has yet to be set.
+Although it has been a member of the EU since 2004, Hungary's official currency is still the Hungarian Forint (HUF) rather than the Euro.
+An official date for changing to the Euro has yet to be set.

 Banking in Hungary

 Banking in Hungary is relatively simple and up to the standards that expats from other Western countries have become accustomed to.
-There are dozens of banks operating in Hungary, among them many foreign-owned banks.
+Dozens of banks operate in Hungary, and many of them are foreign-owned.

 Banking hours in Hungary are from 9am to 5pm from Monday to Thursday, and on Fridays banks tend to close early, usually at 3pm or 4pm.
 Most banks are closed on Saturdays and Sundays.